-The first method would be to extend the system reserved partition.
-When you boot the installation disc, you would be asked to create partitions.
-Just click ok
+Step 1: When you boot the installation disc, you would be asked to create partitions.
+Click ok.

-There would be two partitions.
-Delete the second partition.
+Step 2: There would be two partitions.
+Delete the second one.

-Click on the Format option and now you would be able to select this for installing windows.
+Step 4: Click on the Format option, and now you would select this for installing windows.

-Boot your computer from the AOMEI bootable media.
-And then right-click on the unallocated space.
-Then click on ‘create partition’.
+Step 1: Boot your computer from the AOMEI bootable media and right-click on the unallocated space.
+Then click on ‘create a partition.’

-In the window that arises, select the size and location.
-Then click OK
+Step 2: In the window that arises, select the size and location and then click OK.

-Make sure that the changes are correct and then apply the results
+Step 3: Make sure that the changes are correct and then apply the results.

 This software can be used to extend an existing reserved partition or move the partition without data loss.

-Another method is to use diskpart.
-Press the shift key and the f10 while the installation is going on.
-This would open a command prompt window.
-Type in disk part and click enter.
+Step 1: Press the shift key and the f10 while the installation is going on.
+A command prompt window, type in disk part and click enter.

-Now create a new partition in the unallocated space with the help of the disk part tool.
-Then continue with the setup process. choose the partition that you have already created when asked to create one.
+Step 2: Now, create a new partition in the unallocated space with the help of the disk part tool.
+Then continue with the setup process, choose the partition that you have already created when asked to create one.

-Simply deleting the partition is not possible because the boot files would be stored in there.
-So first you need to bring the boot files to the main windows system drive.
-This might sound easy but this is a process that involves workings with registries, drives, updating the BCD store, etc. So make sure that you know what you are doing before starting.
+Simply deleting the partition is not possible because the boot files would be stored there.
+So first, you need to bring the boot files to the main windows system drive.
+This might sound easy, but this is a process that involves workings with registries, drives, updating the BCD store, etc. So, make sure that you know what you are doing before starting.